Create Liquidity Pool in Solana in 1 minute

 You can choose to create the liquidity pool under Raydium v4 or v5 protocol (the latter known as CPMM).
 If you want to know the differences, we will tell you about them in our comparative article, although now we will continue with v4.

-- Go to Create Solana Liquidity Pool (solana and connect your wallet to use the tool.
+- Go to Create Solana Liquidity Pool ( https://tools.smithii.io/liquidity-pool/solana) and connect your wallet to use the tool.

-- Select the "Base Token" (the token you created and has no market value yet).
+- Select the «Base Token" (The token created token does not yet have a market value).

-- Select the "Quote Token " (a token with market value, usually SOL or USDC).
+- Select the "Quote Token" (a token market value; typically SOL USDC).

 - Set advanced options: Event Queue Length, Request Queue Lenght, OpenBook Market and Orderbook Lenght (only if you want to use a cheap Market ID , from 0.4 SOL).